 In addition to exacerbating food insecurity and malnutrition, the conflict has placed pressure on the government health system in Myanmar.
-Another Tearfund partner, World Concern Myanmar, is working to support a network of local NGOs and churches as they try to fill this gap and provide vital health care and resources.
+Another Tearfund partner is working to support a network of local NGOs and churches as they try to fill this gap and provide vital health care and resources.

 Tearfund’s partners believe that peace — in communities, in homes, in hearts — is possible.
 Together, with your help, we can demonstrate relentless love to a world in conflict.